swirlai/swirl-search/README.md

 Swirl can connect to:

-* Databases (SQL & NoSQL)
+* Databases (SQL & NoSQL, Google BigQuery)
-* Connect with Search Providers (Google Programmable Search, etc.)
+* Public data services (Google Programmable Search, Arxiv.org, etc.)
-* Sources like PDFs, Codebases, Microsoft Office, & more.
+* Enterprise sources (Microsoft 365, Jira, Miro etc.)

 And generate insights with AI and LLMs like ChatGPT.
 Start discovering and generating the answers you need based on your Data.